Bronislava Nijinska: As a choreographer

 "In her lifetime Nijinska choreographed over seventy ballets, as well as dance sequences for numerous films, operas, and other stage productions."
 An annotated, chronological catalogue of her choreographies is presented by Nancy Van Norman Baer in her book on Nijinska.
 Her early experiences in choreographic arts involved the assistance given her brother Vaslav Nijinsky in his choreographic works for Ballets Russes.
 She had then tried out the initial stages of various steps created by him.

-In 'the Russias' during war and revolution
+During war and revolution, 1914–1921

 At the start of World War I, Nijinska and her husband and daughter, and her mother, were caught on the eastern side of the Eastern Front.
 Her brother Vaslav was on its western side, eventually in Austria.
-Here 'the Russias' include the Ukraine and its capital Kiev.

 The Russian art world in the early twentieth century was often innovative and experimental.
 "Russian art before the October Revolution had held aloof from revolutionary Marxism."
 Thus the composer Igor Stravinsky distinguished clearly between the pre-war conservative fetters on art and the subsequent straitjacket eventually imposed by the Communist Party.
 For a few years following the war-born 1917 revolution, Russia was in chaos, and many artists managed to operate somewhat independently of Soviet politicians and their totalitarian ideals.